-After years of battling penny-pinching governments to get more funding for health care, I was amazed to see those same governments fling open the treasury doors to the corporate sector.
+After years of battling penny-pinching governments to get more funding for health care, we saw those same governments open their treasuries to the corporate sector.

 Heather Caron is a 64-year-old retired teacher whose kidney is being sacrificed to the god of profit.